Los Angeles County Sheriff's Department: Concerns and challenges

 An issue that resides in these studies is that there is uncertainty when trying to determine if these prisoners receive any beneficial treatment.
 In response to this issue, Dr. Terry Kupers mentions that when considering the large proportion of prisoners with significant mental illness, few of these Los Angeles County Jail inmates receive adequate mental health treatment.
 However, mental illnesses have been and are currently being studied in the Los Angeles County Jail.
-For instance, several researchers studied Bipolar I disorder, and found that a way to decrease the number of inmates with Bipolar I disorder is by having them participate in longer psychiatric hospital stays.
+For instance, several researchers studied Bipolar I disorder and found that a way to decrease the number of inmates with the disorder is by having them participate in longer psychiatric hospital stays.

 One solution to this issue could be opt-out screening and vaccinations for STIs and other infectious diseases, which has the potential to improve health conditions in jail and in surrounding communities.
 This can be accomplished by providing health care that many inmates, especially impoverished blacks and Latinos, would not receive otherwise.
 In addition, the implementation of this action would decrease the spreading of diseases from the jail to home communities.
 Using opt-out screenings and vaccinations can be used as a mechanism to reach out to inner city community health issues as well as provide a new area for research in the effectiveness in vaccinations and screenings.

 The Los Angeles County Jail system incarcerates a large number of minority inmates.
 Victor Rios argues that a new era of mass incarceration has resulted in the development of a youth control complex.
-This complex resulted from a network of racialized criminalization, and the punishment arrived from institutions of authority that patrolled and incapacitated Black and Latino youth.
-Rios concludes that it's not policing but the harsh policing of inner cities that marks young people from their early years, effectively stigmatizing them through negative credentials before they have an opportunity to acquire the more positive forms demanded for participation in mainstream society.
+This complex resulted from a network of racialized criminalization, and the punishment arrived from institutions of authority that patrolled and incapacitated black and Latino youth.
+Rios concludes that it is not policing but the harsh policing of inner cities that marks young people from their early years, effectively stigmatizing them through negative credentials before they have an opportunity to acquire the more positive forms demanded for participation in mainstream society.

 In 2021, a Los Angeles Times analysis found that in 44,000 bike stops for drugs and weapons (since 2017) that 85% were searched without reason and that the overwhelming majority of stops were non-white individuals.